End or change an Income Withholding Order because support ended

 The new Income Withholding Order (“Amended IWO”) must list this new amount.
 It must also include any other support due in the case, like spousal or medical support.

-If you have questions about the forms or process, you can ask your court's Family Law Facilitator or Self-Help Center for free help.
+💬 If you have questions about the forms or process, ask your court's family law facilitator or self-help center ↗️ for free help.
 You can also get more instructions on filling out the form in Form FL-196.

-You can attach proof of why support ended to the FL-430.
+Attach proof of why support ended to form FL-430.
 For example, a graduation announcement or diploma.

 Make 2 sets of copies of both forms, FL-195 and FL-430.
 Turn the forms into the court clerk:

-Have the signed IWO sent to the employer
+• Have the signed Income Withholding Order sent to the employer